 Previous partners and those with new interest - please contact Allison Clark, Education Program Manager,

-We look forward to working with everyone again soon! if you are interested in booking dates for any of our programming opportunities OR are interested in learning more about our Teacher Toolkits and Audubon Adventure resources, please reach out to Allison Clark, Education Program Manager.
-We're here to support you in a variety of ways this school year, it's what we do, so don't hestitate to reach out!
+We look forward to working with everyone again soon! if you are interested in booking dates for any of our programming opportunities OR are interested in learning more about our Teacher Toolkits and Audubon Adventure resources, please reach out to Allison Clark, Public Engagement Manager at email@example.com We're here to support you in a variety of ways this school year, it's what we do, so don't hestitate to reach out!
+If you're interested in a year-long partnership, be sure to contact Allison soon!